Worried about a child?

 Brighton & Hove's LSCB has an independent chair, Alan Bedford, and has senior representatives from statutory and voluntary sector agencies.

 New pan-Sussex Child Protection and Safeguarding Procedures have been introduced.
 The procedures are used across Sussex and were drawn up by a working group made up of representatives from West and East Sussex and Brighton & Hove, using feedback from practioners.

 The board's procedures are available at: http://www.proceduresonline.com/brightonscb/

-Access to the Clermont Unit is by professional referral only.
+Access to the Clermont Centre is by professional referral only.
 If you are a member of the public worried about a child's welfare please contact our Advice, Contact and Assessment Service.

 The team consists of specialist social workers and senior health professionals and includes a child and family psychiatrist and a clincial psychologist.

-The Clermont Unit provides a service for all aspects of child protection work The Unit provides specialist risk assessments for the courts and in child protection procedures.
+The Clermont Centre provides a service for all aspects of child protection work.
+The centre provides specialist risk assessments for the courts and in child protection procedures.
 Other work includes individual, group and family therapy, treatment programmes and consultation and training for professionals.

-The Clermont keeps a small library of books and Journals on child protection and related matters for professionals and a range of resources for direct work with children that can be borrowed.
+The Clermont Centre keeps a small library of books and journals on child protection and related matters for professionals and a range of resources for direct work with children that can be borrowed.

 Seminars and Conferences

-Clermont also organises local seminars and National Conferences in conjunction with the British Association for the Study and Prevention of Child Abuse and Neglect (BASPCAN).
+The Clermont Centre also organises local seminars and national conferences in conjunction with the British Association for the Study and Prevention of Child Abuse and Neglect (BASPCAN).